Yerida: Attitudes in Israeli society

-In an interview in 2008 Ehud Barak, the Israeli defense minister and former prime minister said that "Jews know that they can land on their feet in any corner of the world.
+In a 2008 interview, Ehud Barak, the Israeli defense minister and former prime minister said that "Jews know that they can land on their feet in any corner of the world.
 The real test for us is to make Israel such an attractive place—cutting edge in science, education, culture, quality of life—that even American Jewish young people want to come here.
 If we cannot do this, even those who were born here will consciously decide to go to other places.
 This is a real problem."